lumol-org/lumol/doc/src/input/systems.md

 - The second option is to use the `guess_bonds` key to utilize a distance-based algorithm that will guess the bonds in the system.
 The algorithm is the same as the one in [VMD][VMD].
-You should always check and confirm that the bondings guessed by the algorithm are coherent with your system.
+You should always check and confirm that the bonds guessed by the algorithm are coherent with your system.
   ```toml
   [[systems]]
   file = "water.xyz"
   guess_bonds = true
   ```

-  Note that `guess_bonds` takes a boolean as argument: there are no quotation marks around `true`.
+  Note that `guess_bonds` takes a boolean value as argument: there are no quotation marks around `true`.
 Also, TOML is case sensitive, i.e. writing `guess_bonds = True` will throw an error.

 [PDB]: http://wwpdb.org/